xlui/real-rest/README.md

 So it comes to me an idea that to write them out.
 Write out is a good way to have these concepts in my hand.
 Also, write out will make them an example for the future development.

+PS:

+In RESTful Services, auth is very import.
+And we all know that http is not safe for password transfer, so we need to find a way to protect our data.
+The most common way is **Token**, some examples will show how to use.

 ## Table of Contents

 - [中文](README_zh_CN.md)